Thermes de Saint Gervais Mont-Blanc: Recognition by the National Academy of Medicine

 The appellation awarded by the French National Academy of Medicine is reserved for mineral-rich spring waters boasting therapeutic properties.
 In France, nine waters have been awarded this label in the dermatology category, with various benefits, linked to the rocks that they come into contact with on their journey.

 Clinical studies on the dermatological effects of water

 A series of clinical observations were carried out in 2017.
 The first study was carried out on the water from Saint-Gervais Mont Blanc, on 51 women aged between 23 and 65 on reactive skin (spraying spa water twice a day for four weeks).
-It clinically proved the healing and soothing properties of thewater: significant fall in itching, rashes, dry skin, tightness and overheating.
+It clinically proved the healing and soothing properties of the water: significant fall in itching, rashes, dry skin, tightness and overheating.

 A second study was carried out to assess the clinical effects of natural spa treatment on 106 treatments (baths, showers, spraying, massages) affected by dermatological conditions (e.g. scarring, eczema, psoriasis).
 Medical professionals noted an improvement in skin conditions in 100% of cases.